ARC Framework AI Navigating Intelligence

 Positioning Note

-HGAA is a public-facing authorship standard for human-governed AI-assisted writing.
-It is designed to work alongside broader AI governance resources, including NIST’s voluntary AI risk framework, by translating concerns such as traceability, transparency, and human oversight into the specific domain of writing and authorship.
+HGAA is a public-facing authorship standard for preserving legitimate human authorship in AI-augmented writing.
+It is designed to work alongside broader AI governance resources, including NIST’s voluntary AI risk framework, by translating concerns such as traceability, transparency, and human oversight into the specific domain of authorship.

-HGAA also operates alongside current U.S. Copyright Office guidance on human authorship by helping writers preserve and demonstrate meaningful human judgment, authorship, and final responsibility in AI-assisted work.
+HGAA also operates alongside current U.S. Copyright Office guidance on human authorship by helping writers preserve and demonstrate meaningful human judgment, accountable authorship, and final responsibility in AI-augmented work.

 Permission Statement